habedi/PracticalMachineLearning/README.md

 ## Dataset Repositories

-* [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.html): Lots of exciting datasets piled up just for you to use them!
+* [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.html): Lots of exciting datasets piled up just for you to use!
 * [Kaggle](https://www.kaggle.com): A very active community, a great place to learn from others
 * [Network Repository](http://networkrepository.com): Many network/graph datasets, If you like graphs, it's the place for you!
 * [Deep Learning Datasets](http://deeplearning.net/datasets/): DL datasets, of course!